Mushroom Coffee and How It is Made

 How To Make It?

 The mushrooms used to make coffee are not the regular ones that are usually eaten.
-Like the lion's mane mushrooms which are usually the mushroom of choice.
+Like the lion's mane mushrooms (we have lion's mane grow kits available as well) which are usually the mushroom of choice.
 These are organics mushrooms usually grown in Latin American volcanic soil in multiple small batch plantations.
 The extract of these mushrooms is completely non-GMO and blended with coffee for better focus and cognitive clarity through a very carefully curated and thorough process.

 The extract blended with coffee comes in many forms like that of instant coffee powder, ground coffee blends and coffee pods.
 The taste is mostly preserved which is very similar to regular coffee while being much more beneficial overall.
 The methods of preparation of a cup of mushroom coffee are pretty much the same as regular coffee.
 You can still make your favorite latte, mocha or just a simple black coffee.